jasmine-blush/custom_weather/README.md

 Install by typing ```wpm install Custom.Weather``` into Wox.
 Alternatively, you can download it from the Releases tab here or from the [wox plugin site](http://www.wox.one/plugin/430).

-Get the Plugin [here](http://www.wox.one/plugin/430) or check the Releases tab.

 ## Look and Settings
 <img width="600" src="Images\\example.png"/>